TMB-ADMB-Workshops/June2016-Developers-Workshop/Report.md

          * Example usage in Roxygen documentation for TMBphase()
          * Not implemented choice of optimizer yet.

-*Contributing C++ code
-   * Kasper created a function `TMB:::install.contrib` which allows contributed cpp code to be used in a TMB model.
-See example https://github.com/kaskr/example_cpp

 _Tasks_
 * It would be nice to have an elem_prod() C++ function.